willdurand/dotfiles/README.markdown

 My ZSH config
 =============================

-This is my ZSH config based on @ornicar's config.
+This is my ZSH config.
 There is a shell script to symlink all files.

 Will.